If you’re deaf, have restricted hearing or a speech impairment

 The app works on smartphones, tablets, PCs and laptops and requires an internet connection.

-Customers using NGTS will not be charged when calling standard UK mobiles and landlines (starting 01, 02 or 03).
-Standard call charges apply for all other calls.
+Customers using NGTS won’t be charged when calling standard UK mobiles and landlines (starting 01, 02 or 03), but standard charges apply for all other calls.

-Please note calls aren’t free using Text Relay – the service that preceded NGTS, from a landline.
+Please note that for customers who use Text Relay (the service that preceded NGTS), these calls are not free from a landline.
 Instead you’ll get a 60% discount for calls to UK landline numbers (beginning with 01, 02 or 03).

 EmergencySMS is a UK-wide service designed to allow deaf, hard of hearing and speech-impaired people to send a text message to the UK 999 emergency services – police, ambulance, fire service or coastguard.